hongtaoh/olymvis/content/vis3.md

 We then thought about word cloud.
 In word cloud, the size of words is associated with the frequencies.
 This would make our ranking clearer.
 We did this visualization with the wordcloud package.
 See Figure 33.

-{{<figure src="/pics/g-4-2.png"  caption="Figure 33: Word cloud for sports ranking by number of participants in all past Summer Olympics" class="wide">}}
+{{<figure src="/pics/g-4-2.png"  caption="Figure 33: Word cloud of sports ranking by number of participants in all past Summer Olympics" class="wide">}}